marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 In this situation the dev:

 - Took the time to highlight the business benefits.
+- Showcased the positive impact of the refactoring.
 - Anticipated the discussion so that there is room for planning and no need to disrupt ongoing projects.
 - Didn't allow for much debate around the extraction into a service.
 - Agreed to take some additional communication and organisational tasks to get the change moving.

 Of course this second one is idealised and assumes a good work relationship between the dev and the PM.
 It also requires a good product/business sense from the dev, which means that they have time allocated to go beyond just writing code.
+The PM also needs to be open for discussion and acknowledge the complexity inherent in building software.

-Not all companies and teams are able to have this level of communication.
+That's not easy and not all companies and teams are able to have this level of communication.
 However it's really worth thriving to get there as the benefits are just so significant.

-As an engineer, you'll get some push back, you'll have to invest time in improving your knowledge of the business and product.
-This is worth it, as going beyond writing code will be a great benefit for your career.
-It will also make your day to day more interesting as you'll get a better understanding of why you are writing code.
+As an engineer, you'll get some push back with partners that will discard good points by saying "we are doing this because I said so", or some variation of this.
+You'll have to [get out of your comfort zone](/blog/2025/02/07/years-of-experience/) invest time in improving your knowledge of the business and product.

+More than 10 years ago I wrote "[Developers, Share Your Technical Knowledge](/blog/2013/02/04/developers-teach-non-tech-startup/)", and I still stand behind this.
+Sharing how things work, explaining the impact of code and architecture is key in having a more interesting professional experience and building trust.

+In my opinion, investing in these skills and spending the time doing it is really worth doing.
+Going beyond writing code will be a great benefit for your career and your day to day.
+This is especially true today, where AI is shuffling the card, giving even more power to those who can build software and understand the business or product side of things.